 Once the process is finished.
 Retry playing your video file.
 If this doesn't fix your file, please proceed to the next method.

 If none of the methods above worked for you, then your video file is most likely corrupt.
 Try fixing your video file with a video repair tool.
+Besides, VLC can also solve crashing and Corrupted Videos.

 Here are a few more things to try: